superjax/website/content/lie_algebra_tutorial/01-vectors.md

 </div>

-Although it may be sometimes hard to actually draw some quantities clearly (like the angular rate between two reference frames), in engineering, we typically define vectors as some quantity with respect to some other reference.
-For example, the angular velocity of a rotating body with respect to the earth might be written as $\w_{b/E}$.
+Although it may be sometimes hard to actually draw some quantities clearly (like the angular rate between two reference frames), in physics and engineering, we usually use vectors to represent some type of relationship between two reference frames.
+For example, the angular velocity of a rotating body with respect to the earth might be written as $\w_{b/E}$ or the position of some point $a$ with respect to another point $b$ $\r_{a/b}$.
 While it may be difficult to visualize, we could also consider the opposite
-case: the angular velocity of the earth with respect to the rotating body, $\w_{E/b}$.
-This can be a fun mind bender, turning frames of reference around in your head.
-It turns out that even in this case, the earth-centric representation is just the negative of the body-centric representation.
+case: the angular velocity of the earth with respect to the rotating body, $\w_{E/b}$ and position of $b$ with respect to $a$, $\r_{b/a}$.
+Conveniently, flipping the direction is just applying a negative.

 $$
 \w_{E/b}=-\w_{b/E}.
+\r_{a/b}=-\r_{b/a}.
 $$

-The next piece of information that we need is the frame of reference it is described in (its basis).
+In the abstract, a vector can exist anywhere in space and isn't necessarily tied to a specific coordinate frame.
+However, we typically want to represent vectors somewhere in a computer's memory or combine multiple vectors together with addition or subtraction.
+To do this, we have to represent the actual values of the vector according to some coordinate frame.
+This is also known as the vector's basis.

+There isn't usually anything inherently special about the coordinate frame we choose.
 For example, in [Figure 1](#fig:notation), we could describe $\r$ in any coordinate frame we want.
 We could use frame $a$, $b$ or $c$, it doesn't really matter, so long as we always do all operations between vectors represented in the same